Acrylic paint is fast-drying and this is one of the reasons many artists adore it!

 It is assumed that artist-grade paint can dry a bit slower than student-grade acrylics.

-Artists grade paint examples: Golden and Liquitex Artist paints, Deco Art Traditions Acrylic paints, Chroma Atelier Interactive Artists’ Acrylic Paints, Pebeo Artists’ acrylics, Utrecht Artists’ Acrylic Paint, etc.
+Artists grade paint examples: Golden and Liquitex Artists paints, Deco Art Traditions Acrylic paints, Chroma Atelier Interactive Artists’ Acrylic Paints, Pebeo Artists’ acrylics, Utrecht Artists’ Acrylic Paint, etc.

 Here is a simple reminder for you about how fast acrylic paint dries based on what their brands say: